| ![[Go to /]](/DutchGrid-logo-CA.gif)

 Privacy Policy

-openssl pkcs12 -export -in usercert.pem -inkey userkey.pem \
+openssl pkcs12 -export -in usercert.pem -inkey userkey.pem \followed by-out your-new-packed-cert.p12

 chmod 0600 your-new-packed-cert.p12